-Amassed over the course of nearly 50 years and encompassing works produced in Europe and the United States between the fifteenth and the twenty-first centuries, the collection provides a stimulating stroll through a long and distinguished history of art making via one medium: drawing.
+Amassed over the course of nearly 50 years, the collection encompasses works produced in Europe and the United States between the fifteenth and the twenty-first centuries, tracing the long and distinguished history of one medium: drawing.

 Conversations in Drawing: Seven Centuries of Art from the Gray Collection was organized by The Art Institute of Chicago in cooperation with the Morgan Library & Museum.